Noah Lawson: 2000–04

 Noah and Hayley reunite after Hayley loses her memory in a car crash with Brodie Hanson (Susie Rugg).
 Hayley soon regains her memory and is devastated when she remembers Alex Poulos (Danny Raco), who she had been dating prior to the accident, has left her for Brodie.
 On the night of Hayley's 21st birthday, Noah proposes and she accepts.
 Hayley's suggestion of inviting Jill and having a church wedding does not sit well with Noah.
 In the end the couple marry in an outdoor ceremony along with Kane (Sam Atwell) and Kirsty Phillips (Christie Hayes), who are renewing their vows.

 When Sarah Lewis (Luisa Hastings-Edge) begins terrorizing Summer Bay wanting retribution for the death of her boyfriend, Felix Walters (Josh Lawson), she storms Leah Patterson's (Ada Nicodemou) house where a number of Bay residents have gathered and she demands Felix's killer steps forward.
 Noah tries to explain that Sarah was the one who killed Felix by injecting him with Crystal Meth.
-After Sarah knocks Detective Peter Baker (Nicholas Bishop) unconscious, she goes after Dani who arrives at the house, Noah follows Sarah and is shot dead in the process.
+After Sarah whacks Detective Peter Baker (Nicholas Bishop) in the head and puts him in a coma, But he (still conscious) tells Leah that Vinnie is alive, After Noah fails to make Sarah realise that she killed Felix, She then starts a countdown prompting Flynn to try to talk her out of it while Noah screams "NO!!"
+Allowing Flynn to wrestle Sarah as the gun goes off while everyone escaped, She then goes after Dani who arrives at the house with Rhys, Noah follows Sarah and is shot dead in the process.

 Sarah then turns the gun on herself and commits suicide.
 Following his death, Noah appears in many of Hayley's visions during the grieving process and makes one final appearance during the 2004 Season finale.